strategineer/personal-website/content/books/2021-11-15/index.md

 date: 2021-11-15
 params:
   isbn13: '9780609608845'
+  year: '2003'
 star_rating: 3
-title: The Joy of Mixology
+title: The Joy Of Mixology
 ---

 Everything you need to know about mixing cocktails.